kluctl/go-embed-python/README.md

 * linux-arm64
 * windows-amd64

+## Releases
+Releases in this library are handled a bit different from what one might be used to.
+This library does currently not follow a versioning schema comparable to sematic versioning.
+This might however change in the future.

+Right now, every tagged release is compromised of the Python interpreter version, the [python-standalone](https://github.com/indygreg/python-build-standalone) and a build number.
+For example, the release version `v0.0.0-3.11.6-20231002-2` belongs to Python version 3.11.6, the [20231002](https://github.com/indygreg/python-build-standalone/releases/tag/20231002) version of python-standalone and build number 2.
+The release version currently always has v0.0.0 as its own version.

 ## How it works
 This library uses the standalone Python distributions found at https://github.com/indygreg/python-build-standalone as the base.